 You can ask locals about the location of the minibus terminal in each city.
 They usually leave when they are full.
 While the minibuses have not been designed to carry standing passengers there are always some people who prefer to travel standing when there is no seat available.

 There are, of course, intercity cab services between Iranian cities.
 The shared taxis usually leave from the taxi station outside coach terminals.
-They are more expensive and less comfortable than VIP coaches but they are the better option if you are looking for a faster method.
+They are more expensive and less comfortable compared to VIP coaches but they are the better transportation option if you are looking for speed.
 They usually leave with four passengers on board, one in front and three in the back seat.